vb44/SiMpLE/sampleResults/KITTI/README.md

 # Sample KITTI Results
 This folder contains sample results for the KITTI dataset and the corresponding configuration files.\
-***Note that the --kitti argument is required to correct the scans for the KITTI dataset\*.*** \
+***Note that the kitti argument is required to correct the scans for the KITTI dataset\*.*** \
-The parameters were set as shown below in the command line arguments for the real-time tests:
+The parameters were set as shown below for the real-time tests:

 ```cpp
 // Configuration parameters.